Gone 'Til November

-Gone 'Til November: A Journal of Rikers Island is a prison memoir from the diary of American rap artist, Lil Wayne.
+Gone 'Til November: A Journal of Rikers Island is a prison memoir from the diary of the American rapper Lil Wayne.
 It was initially published on October 11, 2016, via Plume Books, a subdivision of Penguin Books.
 The book describes Wayne's experience on New York prison Rikers Island, where he was incarcerated for eight months in 2010.
-The book details, among other things how Wayne served as a suicide prevention aide as well as how he attempted suicide himself.
+The book details, among other things, how Wayne served as a suicide prevention aide as well as how he attempted to commit suicide himself.

 Reception

-Upon release, Gone 'Til November received mostly positive reviews from readers and critics alike with Rolling Stone naming it a 2016 "must-read".
+Upon release, Gone 'Til November received mostly positive reviews by critics with Rolling Stone naming it a 2016 "must-read".
 However some, like the LA Times, criticized the book for a lack of discussion of serious issues faced by the majority of inmates in prison.